trjohnny/pipelinepigging/README.md

 # pipelinepigging
-Progetto DB per il Pipeline Pigging
+DB Project for Pipeline Pigging

-Lo sviluppo del progetto completo è contenuto nel file Progetto BDD.pdf
+The development of the complete project is contained in the file Project BDD.pdf.

-Ci sono 2 file .sql per importare il database (MySQL), un file contiene solo le tabelle, le relazioni e i triggers, mentre l'altro file contiene anche una quantità di dati sufficiente (INSERT) a interagire con il DB.
+There are 2 .sql files to import the database (MySQL), one file contains only the tables, relationships and triggers, while the other file also contains enough data (INSERT) to interact with the DB.

-Nella cartella /src/ c'è un progetto Java per testare le operazioni sul DB.
-Nella classe Database.java sono contenute tutti i metodi pubblici (richiamati dalla classe Main) per le interrogazioni sul DB.
-Le altre classi sono di supporto.
+In the /src/ folder is a Java project to test the operations on the DB.
+The Database.java class contains all the public methods (called by the Main class) for queries on the DB.
+The other classes are for support.

-Il database è stato popolato con funzioni apposite situate nella classe Database.java.
+The database was populated with special functions located in the Database.java class.

-Per la connessione al DB è stato usato il JDBC connector contenuto in questa cartella.
+The JDBC connector contained in this folder was used to connect to the DB.